• Home

 Reefs are one of the most diverse living structures on the planet and reef restoration often requires a range of strategies and technologies.
 SOI is the only company that provides a range of proven technologies for the task.

-We provide customised services to meet your needs:
+We provide customised services including training to meet your needs:

 • Site assessment and recommendations outlining extent and nature of restoration required, feasibility, options and costs

-• Coral Managemen Plans, Coral Impact Mitigation Plans for development approvals, EIA or EMPs
+• Coral Management Plans (CMP), Coral Impact Mitigation Plans for development approvals, EIA or EMPs

 • Project management of restoration efforts

-• Designed artificial reefs to replace critical habitat lost or to assist regrowth
+• Designed artificial reefs to receive coral frags or relocated corals, or to replace critical habitat lost or to assist regrowth

 Training Available in Reef CPR!